alienfast/gulp-pipeline/README.md

 # gulp-pipeline
-Meta gulp plugin recipes modularized as ES6 classes.
+Meta gulp plugin recipes modularized as ES2015 classes.
 Fully configurable.
 Fully extensible.
 Full pipeline in a few lines of code.

-ES6, reusable, modular, extensible gulp recipes.
+ES2015, reusable, modular, extensible gulp recipes.
+This **is not** just for rails, it's for anything.

 ## Why?